WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **The Lion and the Eagle**: 1 hour program, produced by Rediffusion Television and initially distributed by NET in 1966.
 It was originally shot on film. *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>
 **The Living Stone**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
 **Living with a Giant**: 1 hour program, produced by Associated-Rediffusion and initially distributed by NET in 1962.
 It was originally shot on film. *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>
-**Lizzie Borden**: 2 hour program, produced by WGBH and initially distributed by NET in 1967.
+**Lizzie Borden**: 2 hour program, produced by GBH and initially distributed by NET in 1967.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Local Issue: Enough to Live on**<br />
 **London: Capital City.
 Part 1**: produced in 1963 by Associated-Rediffusion.
 It was originally shot on film. *Aired as an episode of [Perspectives](/about-the-american-archive/projects/net-catalog/series/perspectives).*<br />
 **London: Capital City.
 Part 2**: produced in 1963 by Associated-Rediffusion.
 It was originally shot on film. *Aired as an episode of [Perspectives](/about-the-american-archive/projects/net-catalog/series/perspectives).*<br />